 In 2010, the Electron Green team created the ‘Free Solar’ sector with the FIT (Feed in Tariff) scheme to disrupt the residential energy market and put solar at the forefront.
 For the first time ever, UK homeowners could have a solar PV system on their roofs and use the electricity free of charge.

 The same team is now working to do the same with commercial and industrial rooftops around the country.
-Electron Green have dedicated themselves to the renewable energy sector and believe that rooftop solar can be a green power station if only it is utilised.
+Electron Green have dedicated themselves to and believe that rooftop solar can be a green power station if only it is utilised.

 What Does Electron Green Do?